 IIE has designed an IIE Leadership Matrix, to identify key competencies related to leadership development, including strategic thinking, effective communication, and the abilities to understand greater context, to motivate others and to drive results.
 This Matrix allows IIE to understand better the particular impact participants of leadership programs are having.
 IIE recently used the Leadership Matrix to evaluate the impact of two leadership development programs:

-- For the Cargill Global Scholars Program (CGSP), where the Matrix was adapted to conduct a pre and post analysis of the leadership potential of 52 students from five countries: Brazil, China, Russia, India and the United States.
+- For the Cargill Global Scholars Program (CGSP), where the Matrix was adapted to conduct a pre and post analysis of the leadership potential of 60 students from six countries: Brazil, China, Russia, India, Indonesia, and the United States.

 - For the Higher Education Readiness (HER) program in Ethiopia, where the Matrix was translated into Amharic and adapted to high school level self-assessment.